 No, I do not.

-Well, we'll we'll impeach him again, even at the American people uh vote to put him back in office.
+They're talking about if he wins re-election after he's not convicted in the Senate, well, we'll impeach him again, even if the American people vote to put him back in office.

-First it was a quid and a pro and a quo, but that was really only Joe.
+First, it was a quid and a pro and a quo, but that was really only Joe.

 You want an abuse of power?